viperproject/gobra-book/src/01/pure.md

 ## Specifying functional correctness with pure functions
 We define a `pure` function `fibonacci` as a mathematical reference implementation, following the recursive definition of the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
-While recursion is not idiomatic in Go, recursion is often used for specifications.
+While recursion is not idiomatic in Go, it is often used for specifications.
-In the end, our goal is to verify the functional correctness of an iterative implementation that can be defined in terms of the pure function.
+Ultimately, our goal is to verify the functional correctness of an iterative implementation that can be defined in terms of the pure function.
 ``` go does_not_verify
 // @ requires n >= 0
 // @ ensures res == fibonacci(n)